KoaBrook/sketches-and-scratches/src/pages/art-and-artists/index.md

 I want to share some of the fascinating things I learnt with you so I've prepared a bunch of articles (with the help of my good friend Sketch) about some of the people and artwork that inspired me and made it into my book.

 Look below to find a list of what you can read.
-And remember, the next time you think a painting’s eyes are following you, they might just be!
+And remember, the next time you think a painting’s eyes are following you, they might just be: